Dookey Dash - Deep dive into the sewer

 }

-If the server detected some irregularity, it returned "valid": false and the game showed a “cheater” screen.
 The input recorder system records the input for every single frame of your game.
-A single input consists of {x: number, y: number, clicked: bool} - the mouse coordinates and whether the left mouse button was clicked (with the intention to activate dash).
+A single input consists of {x: number, y: number, clicked: bool}

-The update from February 5th performed a new request to a /save?pass={$sewerPassTokenId} endpoint that was apparently supposed to save the game.
-Initially, the server always errored until another update but it’s unclear why saving a game needs to happen from a client request, instead of doing it server-side at the /end API endpoint already.
+endpoint that was apparently supposed to save the game.
+Initially, the server always errored until another update but it’s unclear why saving a game needs to happen from a client request, instead of doing it server-side at the/end

-• changing the score makes your game invalid.
+makes your game invalid. - changing the

-• changing the inputs will almost certainly make your game invalid: There are remnants of a replay validator class in the source code and I’m sure the server is replaying your inputs with the randomness from your seed to see if the replayed score matches the score you specified.
+will almost certainly make your game invalid: There are remnants of a replay validator class in the source code and I’m sure the server is replaying your inputs with the randomness from your seed to see if the replayed score matches the score you specified. - what about input validation? changing an input to be out of the game area is also invalid, so we cannot teleport.

-• if we could force the server to always start our game with the same seed, it would be easy to improve upon previous inputs and hardcode an optimized run, essentially making Dookey Dash a tool-assisted speed run challenge.
-Changing the seed to an old one and trying to replay an old game with new inputs didn’t work for me.
-Unfortunately, I also didn’t find a way to trick the server to return the same seed for a new run.
+- if we could force the server to always start our game with the same seed, it would be easy to improve upon previous inputs and hardcode an optimized run, essentially making Dookey Dash a tool-assisted speed run challenge.
+Changing the

 I didn’t find any obvious way to cheat at the game as the server fully simulates your replay given the inputs.
 So we are left with two options:

-• make it easier for us to play the game
+- make it easier for us to play the game

-• write a bot that returns good inputs for a given game seed
+- write a bot that returns good inputs for a given game seed

 Client-side cheats